Flagship Brief | Industrial Infrastructure

 Security risk remains material, but international risk-mitigation capacity is expanding.
 War-risk insurance mechanisms supported by institutions such as MIGA and DFC are increasingly relevant for fixed asset investment and long-horizon industrial facilities.

-These instruments are becoming part of the broader architecture enabling institutional entry under a controlled risk framework.
+These instruments are becoming part of the broader architecture that may support institutional entry under a more controlled risk framework, but they do not eliminate site execution and counterparty risk.

 Workforce and Industrial Capabilities